alex-kolmakov/text-sentiment-and-topic-classification/README.md

 - Confidence scores and conversation counts per topic
 - Use for evaluating alignment quality

-> **Note**: Tables between sentiment analysis and topic extraction intentionally separated for ability to work and evaluate them separately.
+> **Note**: Tables for sentiment analysis and topic extraction are intentionally separated for the ability to work and evaluate them separately.

 ## Project Structure